sgoulas/pdpProject/docs/DevelopmentDiary/6_October.md

 ## 24 October 2021

 Today I would like to finish the structure of the checkout page and maybe split the page in its relevant components.

+In the end I did not have much time but I connected the credit card info to redux.
+Now in order to finish this component I should add separate error checkers for its individual fields (that will be updated via saga triggers) and also update the next button in the stepper to be disabled if the step content is erroneous.